 Getting Started on Building a Dog Kennel

-- Location is Everything: First check the city, country and state zoning requirements.
+First check the city, county and state zoning requirements.
 Our kennel had to be 1,000 feet away from a residence, thus we built it in the center of our 28 acres.
 Your kennel should be located away from neighbors so barking dogs are not a problem.
 You also should have good drainage and room for future expansion.

-- Creatures of Comfort: Make sure the kennel is built so the hot afternoon sun does not face kennel runs.
+Make sure the kennel is built so the hot afternoon sun does not face kennel runs.
 Our dog runs face the east and northeast, giving them the early morning sun.
-The office, grooming room, laundry and kitchen are located at the front of the building where the afternoon sun hits.
+The office, grooming room, laundry, and kitchen are located at the front of the building where the afternoon sun hits.

-- Designed for Exercise: It was important to use to have safe, spacious exercise paddocks that would allow the Whippets and Italian Greyhounds that we breed and show, as well as dogs that are boarding, to run free.
+It was important to us to have safe, spacious exercise paddocks that would allow the Whippets and Italian Greyhounds that we breed and show, as well as dogs that are boarding, to run free.
 All our kennel runs feed into exercise paddocks that are separated by 5-foot-tall woven horse fencing with 2-by-4 inch mesh weaving secured on wooden posts.
 Custom chain link gates separate the exercise paddocks, and we added pavers under the gates and along the fence lines for security.

 Professional handlers Justin Smithey and Cheslie Pickett, pictured with Whippets “Lexie” (GCH Bo-Bett Lanexa Legionnaire), left, and “Angel” (GCH Bo-Bett Appraxin Angel), visited many boarding and show kennels before building their own in Sugar Valley, Georgia.